Mahdi451/Code2040API/README.md

-### My solutions to Code2040's API Challenge for the Code2040 Fellows Program Application.
+### My solutions to the API Challenge for the Code2040 Fellows Program Application.

 # Connect with me!